 There have been hundreds of incredibly talented male singers throughout modern American history.
-But some artists have stood out above the rest, either because they’ve pioneered a new subset of a genre, have uniquely outstanding vocals, or both.
+But some artists have stood out above the rest, either because they’ve pioneered a new genre, have uniquely outstanding vocals, or both.

 Read on as we delve into the 19 most famous male American singers and why they’ve earned their claim to fame.